weixiaoli125/fault-detection/README.md

 To verify the generalization ability of our model, we also test it with some real data from Netherland offshore F3 block (https://www.opendtect.org/osr/Main/NetherlandsOffshoreF3BlockComplete4GB).

-More detail can be found in manuscript.
+More details can be found in manuscript.